EdJoPaTo/website-stalker-example/systems/starlabs/de/products-starlite.md

  Power Plug

- Your StarLite will charge via the USB-C port or the DC Jack and comes with a 65W USB-C charger.
+ Your StarLite will charge via the USB-C port and comes with a 65W USB-C charger.
 It includes one detachable plug, and you choose from UK, Europe, Australia and the USA.

  You can purchase [additional plugs](/collections/power-cables).